Executive Summary

 This report presents a governance and prioritization framework for restoration of the Neexdzii Kwah (Upper Bulkley River) watershed, grounded in Wet’suwet’en stewardship values and supported by an integrated suite of open-source spatial analysis tools.
 The framework is not a static plan — it is a living system designed to evolve as understanding deepens and new data becomes available.

 Governance and prioritization.
 The prioritization framework proposes a four-tier governance structure — Stewardship Council, Technical Working Group, Implementation Partnerships, and Community Roundtable — that places Wet’suwet’en direction at the centre of restoration decision-making.
 Three diagnostic gates filter candidate sites before investment: certainty of diagnosis, whether active degradation is ongoing, and access and willingness to act.
 Scoring principles were developed from community workshops where participants ranked restoration parameters.
 Workshop groups converged on the same four priorities — Cultural Significance, Probability of Success, Watershed Function, and Proximity to High-Value Fish Habitat — though the relative weighting differed across groups.
 These perspectives are built into the weighting system.
 The framework acknowledges that habitat restoration alone cannot deliver salmon recovery.
-Skeena chinook and coho face sustained declines driven by fishing pressure — both marine and in-river — that exceeds what these populations can sustain.
-Reducing harvest is the necessary precondition; without it, restored habitat produces fish that are removed before they can spawn.
-Rebuilding habitat capacity now ensures the watershed can support recovery when harvest rates are brought in line with current productivity.
+Neexdzii Kwa chinook collapsed under historical in-river overharvest and have remained well below escapement targets since the local fishing ban in 1998.
+At the Skeena aggregate scale — through which these fish migrate — ocean and in-river harvest continues to exceed sustainable rates (Price et al. 2026).
+Restoring watershed-scale freshwater habitat is the lever available locally; it prepares the watershed to support rebuilding as harvest and productivity pressures are addressed.

 Sub-basin delineation.
 The watershed was divided into 14 sub-basins to enable prioritization and facilitate communication of issues and opportunities within each area.
 Natural break points — Bulkley Falls and Buck Falls — define the primary divisions due to their significance as barriers to salmon access.
-Within these regions, sub-basins were delineated based on groupings of habitat and landscape characteristics at comparable scales, using FWA-referenced spatial hydrology tools via fresh and the interactive breaks sub-basin delineation tool.
+Within these regions, sub-basins were delineated based on groupings of habitat and landscape characteristics at comparable scales, using FWA-referenced spatial hydrology tools via fresh.
 Each sub-basin integrates fish habitat modelling, land ownership, reserve lands, cultural sites, and land cover change into a single characterization that supports comparison and investment targeting.

 Historic aerial photographs.
 Nearly 10,000 provincial aerial photographs (1963–2019) have been downloaded and georeferenced using fly.
 This collection represents the entire provincial dataset where photograph footprints land within the Neexdzi Kwah watershed.
 It is served as a queryable spatial catalog — available programmatically and from within GIS systems such as QGIS.
-The interactive diggs application allows users to select photos based on centroid and estimated footprint overlap with custom areas of interest (ex. modelled floodplain extents).
 This 50-year visual record allows direct comparison of historic and current conditions at any location in the watershed — building understanding of how the landscape has changed over time and grounding restoration targets in documented prior condition.

 Site assessments.
 Field reviews at 26 locations over 2024–2025 documented conditions at past restoration sites, historic prescription locations, and newly proposed areas.
 A recurring theme was riparian and floodplain vegetation removal, channelization of streams and cattle-related degradation at scales far exceeding the footprint of past restoration investments.
 At sites where past work has been completed, riparian buffer widths were narrower than what current understanding suggests is needed for effective recovery.
 Road and rail erosion protection consistently lacked vegetated riprap, soft armouring, and effective riparian buffers.
 UAV flights at the majority of sites provide high-resolution baseline imagery for future monitoring, cataloged via stac_uav_bc.
 These observations feed directly into the prioritization framework and provide the baseline against which future restoration effectiveness will be measured.